suborbital/vektor/docs/testing-vk-servers.md

 # Testing Vektor Servers ✅

-`vtest` is a powerful package for testing your Vektor servers without running an HTTP server bound to a port.
-Let's explore a simple API server for doing word counting and add some tests to it.
+`vtest` is a powerful package for testing your Vektor servers without running an HTTP server bound to a port. `vtest` uses the standard Go `testing` package, which lets you integrate server route testing into your test suite.
+Let's explore a simple wordcount API server and add some tests to it.

 All of the code on this page is runnable and can be found on [GitHub](https://github.com/suborbital/vektor/tree/main/docs/examples/wordcount).